Ramirez Thomas Elementary School

 - Continued to build upon, secure and review established protocols for effective PLCs with the purpose of ensuring all students learn at high levels, teachers work collaboratively and collectively toward this end, a strong focus on results is maintained

-- Continue commitment to build upon, secure and review established protocols for effective PLCs
+- Continued commitment to build upon, secure and review established protocols for effective PLCs

-- Review and revise: Essential Power Standards for English Language Arts and Mathematics, CFAs, and goal setting formats
+- Reviewed and revised: Essential Power Standards for English Language Arts and Mathematics, CFAs, and goal setting formats

 1. Monitoring student learning on a timely basis.

 Student learning is monitored in a variety of ways at RTE.
-At the classroom level, teachers monitor their individual students through running records, guided reading data, RSAs for Everyday Math, and Reader's and Writer's workshop rubrics.
+At the classroom level, teachers monitor their individual students through running records, guided reading data, Recognizing Student Achievement (RSAs) for Everyday Math, and Reader's and Writer's workshop rubrics.
 When students need extra help, the teacher provides time in small strategy groups during the scheduled learning block to provide extra supports for learning.